vagabondHustler/subsearch/README.md

 1. Run `python main.py` to add the context-menu.

    1. You will be prompted to run as admin, necessary to save the new keys to the registry.
+      1. You will be asked to proived the language you want the subtitles to be in.
    2. Context menu gets added and you can now Right-Clicking inside a folder to see context-menu option 'Search subscene'.

 2. Use the menu inside the folder of the release you want to find subtitles for.